Welcome to the website of the Constitutional and Mainland Affairs Bureau.

 With effect from 1 July 2007, the Constitutional Affairs Bureau has been re-titled as the Constitutional and Mainland Affairs Bureau to reflect more clearly a key function of the Bureau in coordinating and promoting closer ties and cooperation with the Mainland.
 The Bureau is tasked to coordinate liaison between the HKSAR Government and the relevant Mainland Authorities, as well as to promote various regional cooperation initiatives between Hong Kong and the Mainland.
 We also oversee the operation of the Office of the Government of the HKSAR in Beijing, and the Economic and Trade Offices of the Government of the HKSAR in Guangdong, Shanghai, Chengdu and Wuhan.

 In addition, our Bureau is responsible for ensuring that external affairs matters relating to the HKSAR are handled in accordance with the Basic Law and in the interests of Hong Kong.
 We also support the Hong Kong-Taiwan Economic and Cultural Cooperation and Promotion Council in taking forward cooperation with Taiwan, coordinate the liaison between the HKSAR Government and Taiwan organisations in Hong Kong, and oversee the operation of the Hong Kong Economic, Trade and Cultural Office in Taiwan.

 On constitutional affairs, we are committed to attaining the goal of implementing universal suffrage for the Chief Executive and Legislative Council in accordance with the Basic Law and the relevant interpretation and decisions of the Standing Committee of the National People's Congress.

-On the electoral front, the 2011 Election Committee Subsector Elections, the 2012 Chief Executive Election, the 2015 District Council Election and the 2016 Legislative Council Election were concluded in a fair, open and honest manner, and in accordance with the relevant legislation.
+On the electoral front, the 2012 Chief Executive Election, the 2015 District Council Election, the 2016 Legislative Council Election and the 2016 Election Committee Subsector Elections were concluded in a fair, open and honest manner, and in accordance with the relevant legislation.
 We will continue to work closely with the Electoral Affairs Commission to ensure that the coming elections will be conducted in the same manner.